1. Quickstarts

 ╰────────────────────────────────────────────────────────────────────────╯

-2. Run npm run dev to continue building the app.
+2. Change into the new project folder, and run npm run dev to continue building the app.
 (If you’re building an extension, use npm run generate extension instead.)

 This command creates a local SQLite database, along with its database migration schema.

-The command also prompts you to associate the project with a registered Shopify app.
-You can choose to create a new app, or associate the project with an existing app (Shopify displays a list of your existing apps).
+The command also prompts you to associate the project with a registered Shopify app and creates a “development store” that you will need later on.
+You can choose to either create a new app or associate the project with an existing app (Shopify displays a list of your existing apps).
 This step may require authentication to Shopify.

 Pay close attention to the terminal output as you go through these steps.
 It provides helpful information about accessing your application, resetting your database, and more.

-3. Once the app is running in development mode, press p in the terminal prompt to open the app in your browser.
+3. Once the app is running in development mode, press p in the terminal prompt to open the app in your browser, and install it to your test store.
 If this succeeds, you can press q to quit the development mode runtime and continue.

 Your Shopify app uses a local SQLite database by default.
 On Render, locally stored files are lost with each deploy of your service.
 We strongly recommend that you configure your app to use PostgreSQL instead.
 Learn how to set up PostgreSQL on Render, and see the Shopify CLI docs for more information on connecting to a dedicated database.